 To learn more about the patterns of transmission of the parental factors, Mendel continued with the selfing experiments.
 He selfed the dominant and the recessive F2 plants separately and successively.
 He found that selfing of the wrinkled-seed plants (recessive plants) yielded F3 plants all of which have wrinkled seeds.
 This indicates that the wrinkled plants possessed only the recessive gene s but no smooth S gene.
 In contrast, the smooth-seeded plants (dominant plants) yielded F3 progeny with 3:1 smooth to wrinkled-seed plants.

-Out of 565 F3 plants that Mendel raised from the selfed smooth-seed F2 plants, 372 had smooth and wrinkled-seed with a ratio of 3:1.
+Out of 565 F3 plants that Mendel grew from the selfed smooth-seed F2 plants, 372 had smooth and wrinkled-seed with a ratio of 3:1.
 The remaining 193 plants had smooth seeds only and the succeeding selfed progeny of these plants retained the same character.
 This means that the smooth-seeded F2 plants are of two types: 372/565 (65.84% ≈ 2/3) hybrid smooth and 193/565 (34.16% ≈ 1/3) pure smooth.
 This is equivalent to the ratio 1.93:1.
 But considering all 7 characters, the average ratio of hybrid plants to true-breeding dominant plants was equivalent to 2:1 or 2/3:1/3.
-The hybrid smooth plants are those which produced smooth seeds but upon selfing yielded selfed progeny consisting of smooth and wrinkled-seed plants while pure smooth refers to those in which the progeny consisted of plants exhibiting only the smooth character.
+The hybrid smoothplants are those which produced smooth seeds but upon selfing yielded selfed progeny consisting of smooth and wrinkled-seed plants while pure smooth refers to those in which the progeny consisted of plants exhibiting only the smooth character.

 Note: The plant (garden pea) referred to as smooth or smooth-seeded in Mendel's experiments leading to the formulation of the Law of Segregation are those which produced seeds that are all smooth (Mendel used round or roundish) while wrinkled-seed plants are those which produced only wrinkled seeds.
 Having been grown from a single seed, each individual plant was either smooth or wrinkled.
-No single plant produced both smooth and wrinkled seeds.
+No single plant produced a combination of smooth and wrinkled seeds.

 In sum, each gene carrying any trait is continuously transmitted and is not lost although one may be hidden, that is, a smooth-seeded plant may also possess the s gene but it is not visible.
 This is obvious in the way one character disappeared in the F1 but reappeared in the F2 and other selfed progeny of the plants exhibiting the dominant character.

 The results showed also that the smooth hybrid plants and other selfed progeny exhibiting dominant character, having continuously produced both smooth and wrinkled-seed plants in the succeeding selfed generations, contained both the S and s alleles or with the heterozygous genotype Ss.
 Similarly, the pure smooth must also have contained two alleles but in identical forms, i.e. SS, and the pure wrinkled plants ss.
-Having identical alleles in the gene pair, both pure smooth and wrinkled plants would have exhibited the same phenotypes in the succeeding selfed generations.
+Having identical alleles in the gene pair, both pure smooth and pure wrinkled plants would have exhibited the same phenotypes in the succeeding selfed generations.

 (Ben G. Bareja February 2012)